 If you send emails to your email list, you might not even know that your emails are filtering into your readers’ promotional tab, which in most cases never get checked.
 Many people have seen a significant decrease in email open rate, which is directly related to this change in Google.

-I enjoy using text only because I like to make my emails feel like their from a friend, but Luke discovered an interesting byproduct of the way I structure my emails.
-Here’s Luke to explain more…
+I enjoy using text only because I like to make my emails feel like they’re from a friend, but Luke discovered an interesting byproduct of the way I structure my emails.
+Here’s Luke to explain more: